 Heritage Trail Museums Tour offers summer of free museums in Placer County

-Museums throughout Placer County will offer free admission on select days all summer as the Heritage Trail Museums Tour returns for its ninth year.
+Museums throughout Placer County will offer free admission on select Saturdays all summer as the Heritage Trail Museums Tour returns for its 11th year.

-A full list of participating museums, free dates, opening hours and activities is available on the Heritage Trail Museums Tour blog here.
+A full list of participating museums, free dates, opening hours and activities is available on the Heritage Trail Museums Tour blog.

 Fun, family-friendly activities are spread throughout the free weekends, including live music, historical reenactments and much more.
-Trail visitors are also encouraged to pick up a ‘Get Up and Go’ card at any participating museum; those who fill the card with stamps from at least 16 of the participating museums will be eligible for a gift basket drawing.
+Trail visitors are also encouraged to pick up a ‘Get Up and Go’ card at any participating museum.
+Those who fill the card with stamps from at least eight of the participating museums will be eligible for a gift basket drawing.

 New this year is the Placer County student scavenger hunt.
 Students who will be entering 1st grade through 12th grade in a Placer County school (or who are home-schooled in the county) in the fall of 2018 can enter to win prizes, including a Samsung Galaxy tablet or a Kindle Fire.